Viktor Mulygin was born in Zlatoust, the Chelyabinsk Region. In 2007 graduated from the Perm State Choreographic College.

 In 2008–2017 – leading soloist of the Samara Academic Opera and Ballet Theatre.
 He has toured in Germany, Spain, Portugal, Italy, Finland, Czechia, China, Spain, Island, Mexico.
 Took part in a tour in Harbin (The People’s Republic of China), Seoul (South Korea) and at the Mariinsky Theatre (St Petersburg) as a member of the Ballet Company of the Primorsky Stage.

-Since February 2017 he has been an artist of the ballet company of the Primorsky Stage of the Mariinsky Theatre.
-Since November 2017 he became a soloist.
+Since February 2017 he has been an artist of the Ballet Company of the Primorsky Stage of the Mariinsky Theatre.
+In November 2017 he became a soloist.

 Repertoire at the Primorsky Stage of the Mariinsky Theatre includes:

-Swan Lake (Prince’s Friends, Spanish Dance, Neapolitan Dance, four soloists in Waltz), choreography by Marius Petipa and Lev Ivanov, revised choreography by Konstantin Sergeyev and choreographic adaptation by Eldar Aliev;
+Swan Lake (Prince’s Friends, Spanish Dance, Neapolitan Dance, Four Soloists in Waltz); choreography by Marius Petipa and Lev Ivanov, revised choreography by Konstantin Sergeyev;

-La Bayadère (The Golden Idol), choreography by Marius Petipa revised by Vladimir Ponomarev and Vakhtang Chabukiani;
+La Bayadère (Solor, Grand pas, The Golden Idol); choreography by Marius Petipa revised by Vladimir Ponomarev and Vakhtang Chabukiani;

 The Firebird (Ivan); сhoreography by Eldar Aliev;

-The Little Humpbacked Horse (Ivan the Fool, Horses, two lads), choreography by Alexei Ratmansky;
+The Little Humpbacked Horse (Ivan the Fool, Horses, Two Lads);

 Daphnis et Chloé (Thanatos); choreography by Dmitry Pimonov;